rayleyva/om/README.md

 ### Plugins

-The "metrics" section allows you to further customize your monitoring.
-Our current metrics are:
+The "plugins" section allows you to further customize your monitoring.
+Our current plugins are:

 - disk_usage
 - memory_usage
+- cpu_load
+- process_state

 For instance, disk usages are reported as critical when they reach 80% usage.
 If for a certain box you want to be critical when it reaches 50%, then: